 The Financial Aid Office (FAO) is located in the Hardin Administration Building, South Wing, Room 102, or call (940) 397-4214 or email financial-aid@mwsu.edu.
+Financial aid consists of grants, scholarships, long-term and short-term loans, and part-time employment.
+Aid is awarded to cover existing differences between the cost of attending MSU and the resources available to the student/spouse or the student/parents.
+Each aid application is handled on an individual basis to determine a suitable award which may be one type of aid or a combination ("package") of aid.

-Correspondence requesting financial aid information should include: anticipated period(s) of enrollment (fall and/or spring semesters or summer term(s)); student's classification; previously attended educational institutions; marital or dependency status; and expected major and minor fields of study, if known.
-Aid applicants must be accepted for admission to the University and submit all required financial aid paperwork to the MSU-FAO before any aid commitment can be made.
-Summer guest students are not eligible to receive financial aid; also, a graduate student enrolled in military science courses only is not eligible to receive financial aid.
+Financial aid applicants must be accepted for admission to the University and submit all required paperwork to the MSU-FAO before any aid commitment can be made.
+Summer guest students are not eligible to receive financial aid; also, graduate students enrolled in military science courses only are not eligible to receive financial aid.